frantuma/nagger-core/CI/CI.md

 ### Release

 Releases are semi-automated and consist in 2 actions using available public actions in combination with bash and python scripts.
+**TODO**: Python code is used for historical reasons to execute GitHub APIs calls, in general a more consistent environment would be more maintainable e.g. implementing a custom JavaScript or Docker Container GitHub Action and/or a bash only script(s).

+#### Workflow summary

+1. execute `prepare-release.yml` / `Prepare Release` for `master` branch
+1. check and merge the Prepare Release PR pushed by previous step.
+Delete the branch
+1. execute `release.yml` / `Release` for `master` branch
+1. check and merge the `1.5` branch Readme update PR pushed by previous step.
+Delete the branch
+1. check and merge the next snaphot PR pushed by previous step.
+Delete the branch

 #### Prepare Release